Sending PII Over Email: Security & Compliance Considerations

 Think about what it takes to handle PII: secure servers, encryption, policies, procedures, audits, and more.
 Your email platform therefore must adhere to stringent security requirements.
 Sending PII over public email won’t comply with any data privacy regulation requirements, much less maintain customers’ privacy.

-Organizations should consider using these data protection capabilities to comply with the regulations listed above:
+In addition to encryption (covered above), organizations should consider using these data protection capabilities to comply with the regulations listed above

 Avoiding Email for SFTP or Other File Transfers